poisonborz/userdata-exporter/readme.md

 # poisonborz/user-data-exporter

 A framework with the aim of easy creation of tools for personal data extraction off of web platforms - producing output directly from the web, or through a multiplatform command line utility.
-It is intended for offshoot projects that only need to additionally supply minimal platform-specific code.
+It is intended for offshoot projects - just supply your platform-specific retrieval code and web input components.
-At the moment supports purely textual (json) data, possibility for including binary files are planned.
+At the moment it supports purely textual single-file (json) data, binary file handling is considered.

 Note: this codebase needs additional extension files to successfully build/function.
 [See my repositories](https://github.com/poisonborz?tab=repositories&q=data-exporter) for live examples, or read below to build your own.